 Our second workshop, in January 2020, explored the theme of Home and its applicability as a prism through which to understand historical and cultural change.

 You can read the abstracts of the talks presented by opening the PDF below:

 Please visit the event page if you would like to know more.

 Our first workshop, entitled 'Locating Health' and focusing on regional histories of health in the period 1800-1948, took place on 11 January 2019 at the University of Nottingham.

 If you are interested to find out more about the contents, you can read the review of the day published on the medical humanities website thepolyphony.org.
 The conference website and call for papers are archived in the University's website.

 Our first discussion forum took take place on 23 September 2019, on the theme of creative reflection in nursing.
 This was run in conjunction with the UNESCO Nottingham City of Literature programme and the Royal Literary Fund, and linked up with the University of Nottingham’s Graduate Entry nursing programme.

-We are planning to make one of the sessions from the day, a talk by the writer and nurse Molly Case (author of the new book How to Treat People), available online.
-Look out for updates on our blog.
+One of the sessions from the day, a talk by the writer and nurse Molly Case (author of the new book How to Treat People), is now available online.